spruceid/wallet/README.md

 ```

 ### Note about `nullsafety`
-While we are ready to migrate to Dart with nullsafety, a couple of the dependencies of
+While we are ready to migrate to Dart without nullsafety, a couple of the
-the project are still lagging behind, so we need to add `--no-sound-null-safely` to both
+dependencies of the project are still lagging behind, so we need to add
-run and build commands for the time being.
+`--no-sound-null-safely` to both run and build commands for the time being.

-### Troubleshooting
+## Troubleshooting

 If you encounter any errors in the build process described here, please first try
 clean builds of the projects listed.